rschristopher/rschristopher.github.io/src/criticisms/surveillance.md

  markets lead to starvation.

-Whether Bitcoin can survive or not rests on this very basic question.
+Whether Bitcoin can survive or not rests on this very basic question:
 Can markets function freely
  in the information age
  (where mass surveillance is the norm)?